-1) God promises judgment — yes, judgment! — in this world and the next.
-We don’t like that word “judgment” because it conjures up all kinds of bad images: an angry, scowling judge, wrath, punishment, and all the rest.
+1. God promises judgment—yes, judgment—in this world and the next.
+We don’t like the word “judgment” because it conjures up all kinds of bad images: an angry, scowling judge, wrath, punishment, and all the rest.
 But the biblical writers usually saw it as something good, something to be anticipated with enthusiasm.

 Why?
-Because judgment was seen mostly as God setting things right, of putting an upside-down world right-side up, of bringing justice to an unjust situation.
+Because judgment was primarily seen as God setting things right, putting an upside-down world right-side up, and bringing justice to an unjust situation.

-2) God promises discipline and (disciple) training.
-He brings discipline to us for the ultimate purpose of blessing.
-Like children we may protest discipline, but in the end we discover that it’s for our good.
-It’s pain with a purpose — like piano lessons, football practice, or knee surgery.
-We can endure anything if it has a good purpose and a good end.
+2. God promises discipline and (disciple) training.
+He disciplines us for the ultimate purpose of blessing.
+Like children, we may protest discipline, but in the end, we discover that it’s for our good.
+It’s pain with a purpose—like piano lessons, football practice, or knee surgery.
+We can endure anything if it has a good purpose and end.

-3) God promises blessing.
-He promises his good gifts and benefits not only in the next life, but also in this one.
+3. God promises blessings.
+He promises his good gifts and benefits not only in the next life but also in this one.
 That’s what the Promised Land meant in the Old Testament.
-It means that God’s will is not something to be dreaded, as if all he ever wants for us is trial and sorrow (as so many of us falsely think).
-Believe it or not, he isn’t against things like Academy Awards, Nobel Prizes, gold medals, and so forth.
-It’s just that he grants them if they are good for us and if they don’t lead us further away from him and his good will.
+The Old Testament tells us that God’s will is something to be welcomed, not dreaded.
+God never intends for us only trial and sorrow (as so many of us falsely think).
+God isn’t against things like Academy Awards, Nobel Prizes, gold medals, etc. He is the Giver of gifts and grants them if they are for our good, and if they don’t lead us away from him and his blessings for our life.

-4) God promises restoration and everlasting life.
-The really important thing we need to get straight about the matter of God’s promises and fulfillments is that they lead us into the main plot of the story.
+4. God promises restoration and everlasting life.
+What we need to understand about God’s promises and fulfillment is that they lead us into the story’s main plot—his ultimate blessing for us.
 They are the subplots or details that unfold for us the big picture.
-What we learn from a lifetime of earthly promises and fulfillments is that the great promise finds its end in the great fulfillment: our destiny as human beings — full humanity in the eternal kingdom of God, the restoration of all things, resurrection life in the New Heaven and the New Earth.
+What we learn from a lifetime of earthly promises is that they culminate in the great promise and fulfillment: our destiny as human beings.
+God blesses us with full humanity in the eternal kingdom of God, the restoration of all things, and resurrection life in the New Heaven and the New Earth.